Gaya/gaya.pizza/blog/contents/articles/replacing-react-with-preact/index.md

 Look at the difference compared to the other libraries living in the bundle!
 I was amazed by the decrease in size I was able to get.

+The bundle went from 111.97KB gzipped to 57.47KB gzipped.
+That's a whooping 54.5KB less.

 ## Compatibility with other libraries and IDEs

 The great thing about `preact-compat` is, is that it also provides compatibility with popular